-- buildings, and should help a new building to integrate rather than to stand out in the environment.
-Although farmhouses are sometimes painted white it is generally not appropriate to paint agricultural buildings white. - 11.
+- ensure any new materials are appropriate for the local landscape. - 6.
+Non-reflective materials or matt paints must be used to reduce the visual impact of agricultural buildings in the landscape.
+Colours should be informed by the appropriate colour palette, including adjoining buildings, and should help a new building to integrate rather than to stand out in the environment.
+Although farmhouses are sometimes painted white it is generally not appropriate to paint agricultural buildings white. - 7.
 On new agricultural buildings, the use of many materials or colours on one building has a negative visual impact, affecting the unity of the building.
-Similarly, the use of one type of material or colour creates the illusion of a larger building: a mix of two or three different materials and complementary colours is usually preferable. - 12.
+Similarly, the use of one type of material or colour creates the illusion of a larger building: a mix of two or three different materials and complementary colours is usually preferable. - 8.
 Where new agricultural buildings comprise two different courses, concrete blocks on lower courses should be rendered or painted an appropriate colour to blend with surrounding buildings (generally warm but muted, earthy tones).
-Pre-cast concrete constructions can be dyed an appropriate colour to match the stone on surrounding buildings. - 13.
-When different materials are used on the same building they should not be proportioned evenly: using different proportions of colours and materials will further reduce the apparent size of buildings in the landscape. - 14.
-Using darker colours on roofs than on walls makes a building appear smaller.
-Dark roofs, however, may
+Pre-cast concrete constructions can be dyed an appropriate colour to match the stone on surrounding buildings.